Faculty/Staff Directory

 She is a member of the Minnesota Occupational Therapy Association (MOTA), member of the American Occupational Therapy Association (AOTA), and is certified through the National Board for Certification in Occupational Therapy.

-Adrianne is working towards her PhD in Occupational Science at Towson University in Maryland, with research interests in the quality of life and occupational identities of ICU survivors, occupation-based community programming, and occupation-based, experiential curriculum design and development.
+Adrianne completed her Post Professional Doctorate of Occupational Therapy through Towson University in Maryland, with a capstone research project titled "Self-Directed Learning Development in Occupational Therapy Students: A Mixed Methods Approach".
+Adrianne also has research interests in the quality of life and occupational identities of ICU survivors, occupation-based community programming, development of cognitive-based occupational therapy programming, occupation-based, experiential curriculum design and development and occupational science.

-Kaisa holds her OTD from Creighton University.
-She is an active member of the Minnesota Occupational Therapy Association (MOTA), member of the American Occupational Therapy Association (AOTA), member of the Coalition of Occupational Therapy Advocates for Diversity (COTAD), American Interprofessional Health Colaborative (AIHC), and certified with the National Board for Certification in Occupational Therapy, Inc. (NBCOT).
+Kaisa holds her PhD in Educational Psychology from Capella University.
+She also obtained her OTD from Creighton University.
+She is an active member of the Minnesota Occupational Therapy Association (MOTA), a member of the American Occupational Therapy Association (AOTA), a member of the Coalition of Occupational Therapy Advocates for Diversity (COTAD), American Interprofessional Health Collaborative (AIHC), and certified with the National Board for Certification in Occupational Therapy, Inc. (NBCOT).